Our Twisted Hero

 Our Twisted Hero (Korean: 우리들의 일그러진 영웅) is a South Korean novel written by Yi Munyol.
 It is a political allegory of Korea's transition from dictatorship to democracy, with themes of how totalitarianism can crush intellectual opposition, either by intimidation or assimilation.

 It was first published by World Literature (세계의 문학) in June 1987.
 Yi Munyol was awarded the 1987 Yi Sang Literary Award for the novel.

 This book was a big hit in South Korea and was later made into the 1992 film adaptation, Our Twisted Hero, directed by Park Jong-won.
-It was translated into English by Kevin O'Rourke, and published by Hyperion East in 2001.
+It was translated into English by Kevin O'Rourke and published by Minumsa Publishing in 1988 and Hyperion East in 2001.